• Free shipping on all orders

 dog pink third eyelid, conjunctivitis

-Image By: WANALEELAND, Shutterstock
+Image Credit: WANALEELAND, Shutterstock

 What Happens If Conjunctivitis Goes Untreated?

 If your dog shows signs of this condition, you must see your primary care veterinarian as soon as possible.
-Although cases of allergic conjunctivitis will often resolve on their own, dogs suffering with it will often rub furiously at their eyes, potentially causing trauma or infection.
+Although cases of allergic conjunctivitis will often resolve on their own, dogs suffering from it will often rub furiously at their eyes, potentially causing trauma or infection.

 If left untreated, bacterial conjunctivitis can cause permanent and irreversible eye damage.
 The inflammation can damage the eye’s outer layer, the cornea, causing ulceration, scarring, or uveitis (inflammation inside the eye).
 This can be incredibly painful and may set your dog up for chronic ocular problems.